Get ready for the future of

-The Eth 1.0 proof-of-work (PoW) chain will undergo 2 hard forks named Berlin and London in 2021.
-Afterwards the Ethereum community is pushing for all effort to be focused on the switch to Eth 2.0 proof-of-stake (PoS).
+The Ethereum proof-of-work (PoW) chain will undergo 2 hard forks named Berlin and London in 2021.
+Afterwards the Ethereum community is pushing for all effort to be focused on the switch to proof-of-stake (PoS).

-The Eth 2.0 PoS chain is currently running and will undergo its first hard fork (Codenamed Altair) in June 2021 - before "The Merge".
+The Ethereum PoS chain is currently running and will undergo its first hard fork (Codenamed Altair) in June 2021 - before "The Merge".

-Depending on the result of the prototypes being built during the ETHGlobal Hackathon and the first results of the first Eth 2.0 PoS hard fork, a decision will be made (in June 2021) on whether or not the Eth 1.0 PoW "Shanghai" hard fork will focus on Eth 1.0 Ethereum Improvement Proposals (EIPs) or if "The Merge" will become the top priority.
+Depending on the result of the prototypes being built during the ETHGlobal Hackathon and the first results of the first Ethereum PoS hard fork, a decision will be made (in June 2021) on whether or not the Ethereum PoW "Shanghai" hard fork will focus on improvements to existing PoW chain Ethereum Improvement Proposals (EIPs) or if "The Merge" will become the top priority.
 The Shanghai hard fork is currently expected to take place in Q1 2022.

 No!
-All ETH on the Eth 1.0 proof-of-work (PoW) chain will automatically become ETH on the Eth 2.0 proof-of-stake (PoS) chain once "The Merge" occurs.
+All ETH on the Ethereum network under the current proof-of-work (PoW) consensus engine will be unaffected by the switch to the proof-of-stake (PoS) consensus engine once "The Merge" occurs.
 Users will experience no change in their day-to-day experience using Ethereum — all changes related to "The Merge" are "under the hood" and related to the consensus mechanism that secures the network.

-If any nodes were to continue mining via PoW on Eth 1.0 the economic value of their block rewards would be far below their cost of operation.
-Because miners are incentivized to operate at a profit it is expect that Eth 1.0 PoW participants will immediately begin to mine with their hardware on other non-Ethereum PoW blockchains.
+If any nodes were to continue mining a PoW version of Ethereum the would be on their own minority fork and the economic value of their block rewards would be far below their cost of operation.
+Because miners are incentivized to operate at a profit, it is expected that all PoW participants will immediately begin to mine with their hardware on other non-Ethereum PoW blockchains.